prestoncabe/time-travel/README.md

 This was created to demo a git branching workflow!

-It has no useful purpose... except to demonstrate stuff!!!!!!
+It has no useful purpose... except to demonstrate stuff!!!